Rimouski: History

+The name Rimouski has been described as likely derived from a Micmac word meaning "land of the moose".
+However, the Commission de toponymie du Québec notes that more recent research instead favors a link to the Maliseet-Passamaquoddy language, likely meaning "Land of Dogs" or "Land of Poplar Blossoms".
 The city was founded by Sir René Lepage de Ste-Claire in 1696.
 Originally from Ouanne in the Burgundy region, he exchanged property he owned on the Île d'Orléans with Augustin Rouer de la Cardonnière for the Seigneurie of Rimouski, which extended along the St. Lawrence River from the Hâtée River at Le Bic to the Métis River.
 De la Cardonnière had been the owner of Rimouski since 1688, but had never lived there.
 René Lepage moved his family to Rimouski, where it held the seigneurie until 1790, when it was sold to the Quebec City businessman Joseph Drapeau.

 The "Maison Lamontagne" was built in 1750 per Marie-Agnès Lepage, granddaughter of René Lepage de Ste-Claire.
 It carries now the surname of the family that resided at it in 1844.
 It is one of the oldest half-timbered houses in Quebec and is within what is now called the District of Rimouski-Est.

 Today, a boulevard, park and monument at the western entrance of Rimouski bear the name of René Lepage.